Shinchy/thinmint/README.md

 ### Panel Mixins
 These allow you to have functionality in one place that applies to many panels for code reusability and ease-of-maintenance.
 Writing a mixin is fairly straightforward, just be sure to include any references to parent/super methods if overriding and call those parent methods when necessary.

 Below is an example of a `LoyaltyUser` mixin.
-It provides functionality to Panels that are interested in knowing whether or not the current user is a member of the loyalty program.
+It provides functionality to Panels that are interested in knowing whether or not the current user is a member of the project program.
 It defines a listener within the constructor that is interested in the `RPC_LOYALTY_USER` event.
 When this event happens, it calls the `setLoyaltyAccount` method.
-That method properly adds the loyalty account information to the `templateData` property object that is part of all Panel classes.
-Our mixin now has the loyalty account data and would like to render the view.
+That method properly adds the project account information to the `templateData` property object that is part of all Panel classes.
+Our mixin now has the project account data and would like to render the view.

-Within our render method in the `LoyaltyUser` mixin, we add a check to make sure loyalty account data is available before spending resources to render the view.
+Within our render method in the `LoyaltyUser` mixin, we add a check to make sure project account data is available before spending resources to render the view.
 It then calls the parent render method and while continuing up the chain, each render method implementation can demand that certain data is present before continuing.
 This prevents us from rendering the panel without having all of the necessary data.

-The postRender method in this mixin checks if this particular user is part of the loyalty program.
+The postRender method in this mixin checks if this particular user is part of the project program.
 If they are, then it adds an `is-member` class to the parent element, else nothing happens.

 ```javascript
 ThinMint.Mixin.LoyaltyUser = function() {